Salomon OUTward Mid GTX

 Another Salomon model to consider is the trail runner-inspired OUTline.
 Both sport Contagrip outsoles, Gore-Tex waterproofing, and come in at under 2 pounds (the OUTline is 1 lb.
 13.6 oz.).
 However, after testing both the low-top and mid-height versions, we came away surprisingly disappointed.
 The OUTline has a decidedly narrow fit, left our feet sore at the end of a long but non-technical day hike, and multiple toe caps on the shoes started peeling back early on.
 Compared to the OUTward, the OUTline Mid also falls lower on the ankle and offers less support.
 In this case, it’s an easy decision for us: the new OUTward outperforms the OUTline across the board.

-Outside of Salomon’s lineup, La Sportiva offers an intriguing alternative to the OUTward in the Nucleo High GTX.
-Clocking in at 2 pounds 1.6 ounces, the Nucleo provides surprisingly good stability, support, and protection, and we found it to be impressively comfortable right out of the box with little break-in period required.
-Our only notable complaints were related to fit and cost: the Nucleo runs on the narrow side with no wide sizes available, and the Sportiva is pricey at $199 ($49 more than the OUTward).
+Outside of Salomon’s lineup, La Sportiva offers an intriguing alternative to the OUTward in the Nucleo High II GTX.
+Clocking in at 2 pounds 1.6 ounces, the Nucleo provides surprisingly good stability, support, and protection, and it’s flexible enough underfoot to be comfortable right out of the box.
+Our only notable complaint is that the Nucleo is pricey at $199 ($49 more than the OUTward) and overkill for strictly on-trail adventures.
 Both are capable lightweight designs, however, and a final decision will likely come down to cost and styling (the Nucleo isn’t as modern-looking as the OUTward).